-Malva neglecta Wallr. is the correct and accepted scientific name for the Common Mallow.
+Malva neglecta Wallr. is the accepted scientific name for the Common Mallow.
 It was named and described as such by Karl Friedrich Wilhelm Wallroth in Sylloge Plantarum Novarum in 1824.

 The genus, Malva L., was described by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 Plants of the World Online list the genus as Malva Tourn. ex L. which suggests the genus was first named and described by Joseph Pitton de Tournefort, Mr. Linnaeus giving credit to him as indicated by the “ex”.

-Plants of the World Online lists 52 species in the Malva genus as of (5-16-21 when I last updated this page).
-It is a member of the plant family Malvaceae with a total of 250 genera.
-Those numbers could change as updates are made by POWO.
-Usually up or down by one or two genera or species…
+As of 12-3-21 when this page was last updated, Plants of the World Online lists 53 species in the Malva genus.
+It is a member of the plant family Malvaceae with a total of 249 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution may for Malva neglecta is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map for the United States and Canada from the USDA Plants Database is similar, give or take a few states.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.